Hypophora – Definition, Examples & Effects

 • Why did we drift apart?
 Because, somewhere along the line, our paths diverged (…)

-A hypophora in films and shows is used to prompt the audience to think deeper about the characters, plot, themes, or moral questions being explored.
-It’s a way to directly address the audience’s potential questions or to articulate the internal conflicts and motivations of characters, enhancing the storytelling experience.
+A hypophora in the media is used to prompt the audience to think more intensively about the characters, plot, themes, or moral questions being explored.
+It’s a way to directly respond to the audience’s potential questions or to articulate the internal conflicts and motivations of characters, enhancing the experience.

 Examples